clelidm/MinCompSpin_Greedy/README.md

 The code performs a hierarchical merging procedure to try to find the optimal MCM in the basis chosen by the user.

- - **Chosen Basis:** To do so, the code starts by re-writing the data in the basis provided by the user.
-The basis is encoded in the variable `Basis_li` and **by default it is the original basis of the data** (i.e., by default, there is no basis transformation).
-A different basis can be specified in a file by the user and read with the functions `Read_BasisOp_IntegerRepresentation()` or the function `Read_BasisOp_BinaryRepresentation()` (see examples in the `INPUT` folder, the files `SCOTUS_n9_BestBasis_Binary.dat` and `SCOTUS_n9_BestBasis_Integer.dat` which are encoding the best basis for the US Supreme Court data used as an example in Ref.[1]).
+ - **Chosen Basis:** The code starts by re-writing the data in the basis provided by the user.
+By default, this basis is the original basis of the data.

- - **Greedy Search:** The Greedy search can be done using the functions `MCM_GreedySearch()` or `MCM_GreedySearch_AND_printInfo()` (the only difference is the latter function also prints some information about the found best MCM).
-To perform the hierarchical merging procedure, the code starts with `r` initial communities, and then successively merges the two communities that lead to the largest increase in the log-Evidence of the model.
+ - **Greedy Search:** To perform the hierarchical merging procedure, the code starts with `r` initial communities, and then successively merges the two communities that lead to the largest increase in the log-Evidence of the model.
 The code iterates this procedure until no more communities can be merged without decreasing the log-Evidence. **By default, the `n` initial communities are taken to be such that there is only one variable in each community.**  This procedure returns the MCM that achieves the maximal value of the evidence along the hierarchical merging process, as the number of communities varies from `n` to `1`.

- - **Starting from a chosen MCM:** The search can also be started from a different initial MCM, using the function `MCM_GreedySearch_MCM0()`.
-This can be used for instance to run a short greedy merging at the end of a simulated annealing search.

-All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file or in the file `library.hpp`.
-The most useful functions are described in the section "General information" above.

 ## Format of the datafiles:
 The data file and the basis file must be placed in the `INPUT` folder and have the following format: